 4 out of 5 stars

-Rather than the traditional use of steel, the Stevens Model 555 uses aluminum with a simple steel insert used in the breechface.
-This makes the Stevens one of the lightest over under shotguns we have ever held in our hands.
+Rather than the traditional use of steel, the Stevens Model 555 uses aluminum with a simple steel insert used in the breech face.
+This makes the Stevens one of the lightest over-under shotguns we have ever held in our hands.

-All of the barrels found in different sizes of the Stevens 555 are used with flush-mounted screw chokes.
+All of the barrels found in different sizes of the Stevens 555 have flush-mounted screw chokes.
 A mechanical trigger prevents any serious problems with firing off as many shots as you need on a given day.

 Shooters with an eye for detail will call out the checkered pattern on the pistol grip.
 The Savage costs $700 to $900.

 Based on everything we looked at, our ultimate nod has to go to the Browning Citori.
 It might not look like the most modern rifle, but that’s the whole idea behind anything Browning has made in the Citori brand.

 The lack of any real potential for corrosion and exposure to elements, that added to the variations in the Citori model itself, really sold us on the Browning name.
 Between gauge, model, and barrel, you’re bound to find something in the Browning Citori that you love.